Get ready! It's time to learn everything there is to know about SMS campaigns.

 If you’re interested in running your first SMS campaign but don’t know how to get started, then this article is for you.

-SMS campaigns don’t rely on customers noticing an ad in passing.
-Instead, using text messages, your company’s message goes to a customer’s mobile device.
-A successful SMS campaign drives action, engagement, and sales.
-SMS campaigns can notify subscribers of upcoming promotions, product launches, events, and time-sensitive flash sales.
+A successful SMS campaign drives action, engagement, and sales while keeping the message clear and concise.
+SMS campaigns can notify conacts of upcoming promotions, product launches, events, and time-sensitive flash sales.

 Did you know that in the US we spend three hours on our phone every day?
 It’s no wonder that SMS open rates are 98%.
 If you are skeptical of industry studies that tout these statistics, we get it.
 So, here are some results that our customers have achieved.